quantsbin/BiblioPixel/doc/overview/How-to-write-a-Project.md

 * `shape` shows how your lights are laid out in 1, 2, or 3 dimensions
 * `driver` configures the hardware driver that controls the actual lights

+_Class sections_ are Python objects.
+There are exactly four class sections:
+`animation`, `controls`, `drivers` and `layout`.
+Each section has a _type_ which defines what it does and which parameters can be set on it.

+Nearly all the excitement in BiblioPixel is in the class sections.
+BiblioPixel comes with a large number of predefined animations, controls, drivers and layouts, and it's quite easy to write your own.

 _Value sections_ contain simple things like strings, numbers, lists, or dictionaries.
 In the examples above, `shape` and `run` are value sections.